ablestack/nestjs-bff/README.md

 - Backend framework can be leveraged for other execution contexts, including CLI (example included) or even DeskTop
 - Leverages fully open source technology
 - Hosting options are broad, and flexible, with multiple value-options, including broad native cloud hosting support (including Heroku)

+# Notes

+- The API can run independently from the CLI
+- The CLI requires the API to compile and run, and is connected by Yarn Workspaces
+- The webclient can run independently, but requires the API to be running to complete API requests, including for authentication

 # Contributions